 After passing over the headlight evenly with the last sandpaper the headlights will probably look cloudy and not clear.
 This is okay.
 It means you did it right.
 Now it is time to let the headlamps to dry completely.

 After the headlights have dried it is time to polish them up.
 To do this start with a cotton towel and apply some of your lens cleaner and polish to it.
 Go over the surface of the headlight evenly and smoothly in circular motions.

 You might have to do this multiple times to get all the loose plastic off the surface of the headlight and get most of the cloudy look off.
 Once you got the headlight almost perfectly clear it is time to move to the last step.

 The last step is taking the microfiber cloth and do the same thing as with the cotton towel.
 The microfiber cloth though will leave a very clear polished finish.
 It will make your headlights look like they are new.
 Once you have this done it is up to you what you do next.

 Most people decide to reapply a new clear coat to keep your headlights protected.
 After you took the time to remove the old clear coat and restore your lights to a new shine you don’t want them getting damaged again.
 You don’t have to put a new clear coat on them though, but it is a good idea too.

 So now you know all the things you need to remove clear coat from headlights and you see it is pretty simple.
-You just need some sandpapers, water, a lens cleaner and polish, and a couple towels.
-One tip for removing the old clear coat and restoring your lens is do one headlight at a time.
+You just need some sandpapers, water, a lens cleaner and polish, and a couple of towels.
+One tip for removing the old clear coat and restoring your lens does one headlight at a time.
 This is so you get it all even.